Taxi or ride-sharing app use case

 - Unique Promo Code (String Type)

-Adding these attributes would afford you the ability to send campaigns to users like:
+These attributes allow you to send campaigns to users such as:

-- Reminding users who haven’t used the app in 7 days who have promotional credit remaining on their account that it is there and that they should come back to the app and use it!
+- Reminding users who haven’t used the app in seven days and have promotional credit in their account to return to the app and use the credit.

-- Use our message templating and personalization features to drag the unique promotion code attribute into messaging directed at users.
+- Using our message templates and personalization features to drag the unique promotion code attribute into messaging directed at users.

-Braze will ban or block users (“dummy users”) with over 5 million sessions and no longer ingest their SDK events because they are usually the result of misintegration.
+Braze will ban or block users (“dummy users”) with over 5,000,000 sessions and no longer ingest their SDK events because they are usually the result of misintegration.
 If you find that this has happened for a legitimate user, reach out to your Braze account manager.